ababic/django-cogwheels/docs/source/deprecating-app-settings/single-replacement-example.rst

     class TransactionSummaryList(ListView):

         def get_context_data(self, **kwargs):
+            show_full_names = not settings.HIDE_FULL_NAMES_IN_SUMMARY
             data = {
-                'hide_full_names': settings.HIDE_FULL_NAMES_IN_SUMMARY,
-                ...
+                'show_full_names': show_full_names,
             }
             data.update(**kwargs)
             return super().get_context_data(**data)
     ...

-First, we want to update the view to use the new setting instead:
+First, we want to update the view to use the new setting instead, because the above will now raise a deprecation warning, and that's not what we want:

 .. code-block:: python